Neel-Shah-29/Vision-Beyond-Limits/README.txt

 	re

 Before you start you need to have Images(contains .png file) and Labels(contain .json file) directory.
+To augment data you can run augment.py, it will save images rotated by 90°, 180° and 270°.

 After installing all packages and libraries mentioned in requirements:
 1. Run masking.py to create mask images.
 	-Enter path of Images(containg .png), Label(containg .json) and Mask where masked images wil be stored.